danchoi/pager_mode.vim/README.md

       <c-p>       toggles pager mode on an off
       f           in pager mode, <PageDown>
+      <space>     in pager mode, <PageDown>
       b           in pager mode, <PageUP>
+      d           in pager mode, scroll down half a page u           in pager mode, scroll up half a page

 I wanted this for myself because on my laptop, paging up or down in Vim required key-chording (e.g. CTRL-f instead of just f) since there are no